lmbrainerd/Calendar_Scrapy/README.md

 # Calendar_Scrapy
 Cambridge Department of Archaeology Events Calendar Web Scrap

-This web scrapping requires Scrapy to run.
+This web scrapping requires Python 3.7 and the packages Scrapy and icalendar.
 The necessary scripts are events.py (the spider), pipelines.py (the item pipeline), and setting.py (setting folder indicating there is a pipline).